mjayant/leaderboard-api/README.md

 - `GET /leaderboard`: Get the leaderboard
 - `GET /grouped_users`: Get users grouped by score with average age

+## Running Tests
+To run the unit tests:

+    Using Docker Compose: Run the tests using the following command: docker-compose run test
+This will execute all unit tests in the tests directory.

+This setup ensures that your tests run in the same environment as your application, providing consistency across different development environments.

 ## Swagger Documentation

 Access the Swagger documentation at `http://localhost:5000/swagger`

+---